Top 10 Best Characters from Young Adult Fiction Books

 2 Katniss Everdeen - The Hunger Games Katniss Everdeen is a fictional character and the protagonist of The Hunger Games trilogy by Suzanne Collins.
 She is portrayed by Jennifer Lawrence in the film adaptation franchise.

-She literally feels like better me.
+She literally feels like a better me.
 I love her so much.
-Her sassyness is inspiring at some point, same as her great thoughts and THE ARCHERY
+Her sassiness is inspiring at some point, same as her great thoughts and the archery.

 3 Annabeth Chase - Percy Jackson and the Olympians Annabeth Chase is a daughter of Athena and one of the main characters of both the Percy Jackson & the Olympians series and the Heroes of Olympus series.
 She's also Percy Jackson's girlfriend and has no particular powers aside from her brains and tactics.

 Does anyone else realize how similar Hermione and Annabeth are?
-I mean, if we're being honest, they would both be Gryffindors, they're both intellectual geniuses, they would both sacrifice more than I can say for those they love, they are both needed in their respective series or else everyone else would be dead, and they both had to fight and work harder than most to get to the places they were in series.
+I mean, if we're being honest, they would both be Gryffindors.
+They're both intellectual geniuses, and they would both sacrifice more than I can say for those they love.
+They are both needed in their respective series, or else everyone else would be dead.
+They both had to fight and work harder than most to get to the places they were in the series.
 They are both amazing characters, and I don't understand how Annabeth can be ranked over 10 places behind Hermione.

-Annabeth is the smartest book character ever, probably even more then Hermione.
-She always has an answer and has the best plan in life and death situations, which is all the time.
-She never left Percy's side, and turned down immortality for him at Circe's island.
-She found the Athena Parthenon even though people have been looking for it for thousands of years.
-She survived Tartarus.
-She also held up the sky.
+Annabeth is the smartest book character ever, probably even more than Hermione.
+She always has an answer and the best plan in life-and-death situations, which happen all the time.
+She never left Percy's side and turned down immortality for him at Circe's island.
+She found the Athena Parthenon even though people had been looking for it for thousands of years.
+She survived Tartarus and also held up the sky.

-She's much better then Hermione.
+She's much better than Hermione.
 She should be in the top 10.

 4 Harry Potter - Harry Potter Harry James Potter is the title character of J. K. Rowling's Harry Potter series.
 The majority of the books' plot covers seven years in the life of the orphan Potter, who, on his eleventh birthday, learns he is a wizard.